 local seo

 Think like a buyer.
 People searching for products use specific, intent-driven queries: “men’s waterproof hiking boots size 11,” not just “boots.”
-Long-tail keywords in ecommerce often have higher purchase intent and lower competition than broad category terms.
+Long-tail keywords in ecommerce often carry higher purchase intent and lower competition than broad category terms.

 Images — Use descriptive file names and alt text on every image.
 Good alt text serves accessibility and gives search engines context about your visuals.